nsidc/usaon-vta-docs/glossary.md

   * `Criticality rating`
   * `Rationale` of criticality rating

+_NOTE_ Should we separate the rationale for all the ratings?
+Performance vs. criticality.
+Hazel to discuss with Sandy.

 ### Application survey

-Gather information about a single `application` and its related `data products` and their related `observing systems`.
+Gather information about an `application` and its related `data products` and their related `observing systems`.

+_NOTE_ There could be more than one application per survey - see River Watch example.

 ### Societal Benefit Area survey